 The family would like to believe he is at peace and with his mom now at this time.
 A Celebration of Life will be held on October 1st, 2022 at 5 pm at the KC Hall Pavillion in Washington, MO.
 If you would like to send flowers, feel free to send them to Nieburg-Vitt, Miller Funeral home in Washington, MO.

-in memory of Jonathan T. Robertson, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Jonathan T. Robertson, please visit our floral store.